 A solar eclipse.
 A full moon.
 A lunar eclipse.
 Severe storms.
 Devastating hurricanes.
-Geomagnetic or Solar Storms.Tonight - May 15, 2022, the full moon will also be a "Super Flower Blood Moon Lunar Eclipse"~ which could be a double-whammy for dogs who experience seizures.
+Geomagnetic or Solar Storms.
+And on those times where there are both a super full moon and a lunar eclipse.
+All of these activities can have an affect on dogs who experience seizures.

 Lunar Eclipse & Full Moons

 While the effects of such lunar activity seems to be debatable, people who have Epi-dogs that have been triggered know different.
 According to Meaghan Callahan, DVM, MS, CVA (Veterinarian and Acupuncturist at Pebble Creek Animal Hospital in Tampa, Florida) in an article in Heavy.com, "There is, in fact, anecdotal evidence revealing changes in animal behavioral dating back over 700 years.
 There is so much we, as scientists, do not yet understand about the interactions of the solar system and it’s effects on the animal kingdom, however in my opinion, there is a direct correlation,” Dr. Callahan explained.